Algebraic traversable wormholes: Algebraic traversable wormholes

 In addition, we define a subset $\mathcal{N}$ of $\mathcal{M}$, which includes operators similarly constructed but with $t>t_{0}$, for some $t_{0}>0$.
 Even though these operators are related to the operators with $t<t_{0}$ by time evolution, since the Hamiltonian is not part of $\mathcal{M}$, $\mathcal{N}$ is a proper subset of the $\mathcal{M}$.
 However, we have to be careful here since the renormalized Hamiltonian is an element of $\mathcal{M}$.
 But we can see that even if we use the renormalized Hamiltonian to evolve the operators, it will not produce $O(1)$ time translation, as long as we consider times of order one, i.e, $t<< N$.
 Therefore as soon as we consider $t\sim O(N)$, $\mathcal{N}$ will stop becoming a proper sub set and becomes the full set $\mathcal{M}$.
-Here we have not set the operators in $\mathcal{N}$ to be operators with $t \sim O(1)$ only, we have only restricted by hand the parameter for the evolution of our operators in $\mathcal{M}$ to be $O(1)$.
-We will come back to the upper bound for $t$ for the operators in $\mathcal{N}$ later.
+For instance, if $a(2t_{0},\bar{x}) \in \mathcal{N}$, it can be written in terms of $a(\frac{1}{2} t_{0},\bar{x}) \notin \mathcal{N}$ by evolving it by $t= 3Nt_{0}/2$ with $e^{it\frac{\tilde{H_{1}}}{N}}$, $\tilde{H_{1}}$ is the subtracted Hamiltonian \cite{Witten:2021unn}.
+Therefore we impose that we will not evolve the operators in $\mathcal{M}$ by times of $O(N)$.
+This condition is reasonable for our purposes since eventually we are interested in taking the large $N$ limit where this set becomes a von Neumann algebra, and in this limit no finite evolutions can produce such time translations.